absmach/magistrala-docs/docs/dashboards/widgets.md

 }
 ```

-## Add a new widget
+### Add a new widget

+To add a new widget to your dashboard, start by opening the desired dashboard.
+Click on "Add Widget" to open the widget selection dialog box.
+Choose the widget type that best suits your needs, whether it's a chart, card, gauge, map, or control.
+Customize the widget's appearance, configure data sources, and adjust display options to fit your preferences.
+Once you've completed the setup, click "Save" to add the widget to your dashboard.

+Charts are perfect for time-series data and comparisons, while cards are designed to showcase key metrics prominently.
+Gauges help visualize performance against predefined thresholds, and maps provide a spatial context for your data.
+Controls enhance dashboard interactivity, allowing users to filter and manipulate data views dynamically.

 Dashboards are built using **Widgets** that visualize data and facilitate control over other devices.
 These widgets can host a variety of charts and controls.
 To ensure that timeseries charts function correctly, you need to have connected channels and entities that actively send messages.

-The available timeseries charts include:

-- Line Charts
-- Bar Charts
-- Area Charts
-- Pie Charts

-In addition to charts, you can add various cards and control elements to your dashboard:

-- Value Card
-- Count Card
-- Table Card
-- Switch
-- Slider
-- Gauge Chart
-- Route Map

-To add a widget, select your desired chart or control from the dialpgbox.
-This action opens a dialog box where you can configure the necessary data sources, set additional options, and apply filters.
-Once you've configured the settings, click the 'Create' button to add the widget to your dashboard.

 ![Edit Dashboard](../img/dashboards/dashboard-id-page.png)

-### Features of each Widget Chart
+### Widget Chart Features

 There are some standard features of the charts that ensure better visualisation and customisation of their performance and appearance.